talyssonoc/structure/README.md

 - Add attributes to classes that you can't change the class hierarchy

 Structure was inspired by Ruby's [Virtus](https://github.com/solnic/virtus).

+What Structure is __not__:

+- It's not an abstraction of the database
+- It's not a MVC framework (but it can be used to domain entities)
+- It's not an atempt to simulate classic inheritance in JavaScript

 ## Getting started